The COVID-19 pandemic triggered significant changes in several industries, particularly professional services.

 Customer expectations are changing in more ways than one.
 First and foremost, rising inflation rates and economic slowdowns impact consumers’ budgets and might force customers to cut costs, decreasing the demand for professional services.

 Tech innovations are also making it possible for customers to address many of their needs themselves.
 For instance, a new startup can use design tools like Canva to create attractive banners for its website.
 Similarly, it can use artificial intelligence-powered chatbots like ChatGPT to develop web content.
-This could minimise its dependence on professional website development and digital marketing companies.
+This could minimize its dependence on professional website development and digital marketing companies.

 In 2021, 47 million employees in the US quit their jobs.
 Millennials and Gen Z comprise a significant part of the workforce and want more from their jobs than just compensation and benefits.
 They want to work on their terms and won’t hesitate to resign from a job if it doesn’t meet their expectations.